jimnaylor/me/README.md

 ## 💼 Work Experience

 ### **Carvana** — Director of Product
+*B2C — Automotive E-commerce*
-> **One of the most radical consumer experience transformations of the decade — built the world’s first 5-minute pre-owned car-buying journey and helped propel Carvana from startup to IPO.**
+> **One of the most radical consumer experience transformations of the decade — built the world’s first 5-minute online car-buying journey and helped propel Carvana from startup to IPO.**

 - Scaled Carvana’s purchasing funnel from **3 cars per week → 300+ per day**, unlocking the growth that fueled its IPO.
 - Created the first **fully online car-buying flow**, reducing friction and setting a new standard for digital trust.
 - Increased ancillary product attach rate by **30%**, generating **$27M+ in annual incremental revenue**.
-- Led **600+ user-testing experiments** optimizing readability, task completion, and conversion velocity.
+- Led **600+ user-testing experiments**, optimizing readability, task completion, and conversion velocity.

 ---

 ### **Allergan Aesthetics (AbbVie)** — Director of Product, UX & Product Ops
+*B2B2C — Medical Practices & Consumers*
 > **Architected the digital loyalty engine behind Botox and the world’s most recognized aesthetics brands — scaling Allē from concept to 7M+ consumers and redefining personalization in medical retail.**

-- Launched **Allē**, growing from zero to **7M+ consumers and 23K providers** in under 3.5 years.
+- Launched **Allē**, growing from zero to **7M+ consumers and 23K+ providers** in under 3.5 years.
-- Invented **Allē Flash**, an ML-powered offer engine delivering **$350M in annual retail profit** and **$120M incremental profit** for AbbVie.
+- Invented **Allē Flash**, an ML-powered offer engine delivering **$350M in annual retail profit** and **$120M in incremental profit** for AbbVie.
 - Authored a **data-hygiene framework** reducing CDP schema complexity by **87%**, cutting change cycles from weeks to minutes.
-- Scaled the product & UX organization **5×**, establishing onboarding, documentation, and rituals that sustained velocity and trust.
+- Scaled the product and UX organization **5×**, establishing onboarding, documentation, and rituals that sustained velocity and trust.
 - Unified **40+ global stakeholders** across legal, privacy, marketing, and engineering to deliver compliant experimentation at scale.

 ---

 ### **Ingram Micro** — Global Director of Product, Marketing Engine
+*B2B — Technology Vendors & Resellers*
 > **Modernized a $49B enterprise marketplace — transforming vendor marketing from a cost center into a self-serve, data-driven profit engine powering global revenue growth.**

-- **Led end-to-end product strategy** for the Marketing Engine platform across **24 countries**, managing **$350M+ in annual vendor marketing revenue** and driving measurable campaign performance improvements.
+- **Led end-to-end product strategy** for the Marketing Engine platform across **24+ countries**, managing **$350M+ in annual vendor marketing revenue** and driving measurable campaign performance improvements.
 - **Redesigned marketing-campaign operations**, reducing cycle times from **13 days to 2 days (85% improvement)**, achieving **90% adoption**, and freeing **120+ monthly hours** for the data team to focus on optimization and insights.
-- **Launched the Ultra loyalty ecosystem** from concept to production in **8+ countries**, aligning product, engineering, finance, and regional marketing teams while establishing new revenue-attribution frameworks.
+- **Launched the Ultra loyalty ecosystem** from concept to production in **8+ countries**, aligning product, engineering, finance, and regional marketing teams while establishing new revenue attribution frameworks.
 - **Architected a migration strategy** from a third-party marketing backend to an in-house system, securing a **$500K budget** and ensuring operational continuity for platforms handling **$350M+ in vendor-driven marketing revenue**.
 - **Built a marketing attribution and analytics infrastructure**, implementing **multi-touch attribution models** and real-time dashboards that improved ROI visibility and revenue optimization across **50+ global marketing programs**.

 ---

 ### **AOL** — Technical Manager, Client Software Engineering
+*B2C — Consumer Software Products*
 > **Led build engineering for some of the internet’s earliest icons — from AOL 9.0 and AIM to Netscape and Winamp — shaping how millions first came online.**

 - Became the **youngest engineering manager in AOL’s history at the time**, leading global teams supporting 150+ software initiatives.
 - Led localization for **AOL 6.0 Hong Kong**, navigating complex double-byte character sets for new markets.
+- Built automation and localization tools that cut release cycles from months to days, saving **$25M in annual operating costs**.
 - Earned **AOL Top Talent Award (2004)** for innovation on AOL 9.0 build systems.
-- Built automation and localization tools that cut release cycles from months to days, saving **$25M annually in opex**.

 ---

 ### **Edmunds.com** — Director of Product, Consumer
+*B2B2C — Dealers & Consumers*
 > **Helped reinvent how people shop for cars online — scaling API partnerships to thousands of developers and winning a Webby Award for digital customer engagement.**

 - Expanded the Edmunds API ecosystem to **8,500+ active developers** and **7,000+ registered apps**, fueling partner growth.
 - Improved used-vehicle lead conversions by **9×** through UX redesigns and page-load optimization (5× faster than legacy).
 - Created **@EdmundsLive**, a first-of-its-kind Twitter car-shopping assistant and **Webby Award Honoree**.
 - Led a full redesign of the search results page (SRP), boosting conversion by **40%** and enhancing scalability.
-- Launched API widget partnerships generating new lead channels and reducing customer-acquisition costs.

 ---

 ### **Happy Money** — Director of Product, Consumer Lending
+*B2C — Fintech Lending & Savings*
 > **Brought behavioral science to banking — blending emotional intelligence and data to help millions reduce debt and build financial wellness.**

-- Increased loan application conversions by **8%**, driving **$18M+ in incremental revenue** through data-driven A/B testing.
+- Increased loan-application conversions by **8%**, driving **$18M+ in incremental revenue** through data-driven A/B testing.
 - Delivered the **Joy Savings Account** in 90 days — merging fintech agility with emotion-positive design.
 - Operationalized a data infrastructure stack (**Segment, Mixpanel, Split.io**) to enable personalization and experimentation.
 - Halved product-delivery cycle time by introducing pre-QA validation and parallel testing workflows.